Fatty Liver Disease Management

 What is Fatty Liver?
 4 Things Patients Should Know

-Fatty liver, also known as steatotic liver disease, includes a range of conditions characterized by an unusual build-up of fats, particularly triglycerides, in liver cells.
-This can be a serious health issue, potentially leading to significant consequences if left untreated.
-However, understanding the condition, its causes, risk factors, and the steps you can take to manage it can make a big difference.
-Here are four key points patients should know about fatty liver.
+Fatty liver disease, also known as steatotic liver disease, encompasses various conditions where an unusual build-up of fats, particularly triglycerides, accumulates in liver cells.
+This condition can progress from mild to severe stages, potentially leading to serious health issues like liver inflammation, fibrosis, or cirrhosis.
+However, understanding fatty liver, its causes, associated risks, and effective management strategies can greatly impact your health outcomes.
+Here are four essential points patients should know about managing fatty liver disease.

 1. The Terminology is Changing

-The term “fatty liver” is becoming outdated.
-In 2023, the American Association for the Study of Liver Disease (AASLD) revised the terminology related to this condition to reduce stigma and improve clarity.
-What was once known as nonalcoholic fatty liver disease (NAFLD) is now termed metabolic dysfunction-associated steatotic liver disease (MASLD).
-Similarly, nonalcoholic steatohepatitis (NASH) is now called metabolic dysfunction-associated steatohepatitis (MASH).
-These changes help shift the focus from stigmatizing terms like “fatty” and better describe the underlying metabolic issues involved.
+The term “fatty liver” is becoming less commonly used in medical terminology.
+In 2023, the American Association for the Study of Liver Disease (AASLD) updated this terminology to clarify and reduce stigma associated with the condition.
+What was previously termed nonalcoholic fatty liver disease (NAFLD) is now referred to as metabolic dysfunction-associated steatotic liver disease (MASLD).
+Similarly, nonalcoholic steatohepatitis (NASH) has been renamed metabolic dysfunction-associated steatohepatitis (MASH).

 2. Multiple Causes Contribute to Fatty Liver